Kalilah is a freelance artist and drawing instructor with over 10 years of experience. She enjoys teaching new artists

-G. Start shading in the mouth with your pencil, using the lighter tone (#4) for the teeth (FYI- the teeth should NOT be white).
+- Start shading in the mouth with your pencil, using the lighter tone (#4) for the teeth (FYI, the teeth should NOT be white).

 - Blend, blend, blend!
 When you finish blending the teeth, lift some of the tones from the teeth with your eraser until you get as close to white (#5) as you can.
 This small touch of white indicates the gloss of the teeth.

 Key Points to Remember

-- Start with an oval when drawing the lips at the front view, ¾ view & the smile
+- Start with an oval when drawing the lips at the front view, 3/4 view, and the smile.

 - When drawing the side view of the lips, start with a sideways triangle.

-- When drawing the lips in ¾ view, divide the oval into 4 equal parts
+- When drawing the lips in 3/4 view, divide the oval into four equal parts.

-- Remember when blending the teeth never make them white, but a shade darker (#4 on the value scale).
+- Remember when blending the teeth, never make them white; make them a shade darker (#4 on the value scale).
 Only create a hint of white for the gloss.

-- Don’t be hard on yourself & have fun!
+- Don’t be hard on yourself, and have fun!

 - Keep practicing!